 Mornington Peninsula places to visit – The Eagle Arthurs Seat

 The Eagle is located in Arthurs Seat State Park.
 The State Park is a dominant feature on the Mornington Peninsula.
 Arthurs Seat rises up 315 meters from the waters of Port Phillip Bay.
-As you pull out of the summit station, you slowly rise before going over the edge of the mountain.
+Pulling out of the summit station, you slowly rise before going over the mountain’s edge.